 According to director Õunpuu, The Last Ones aims to depict an image of the current state of the world.

 Õunpuu shares that finding the perfect locations was essential for the film.
-As the story was written to take place in Finnish Lapland from the get-go, it was only natural for the production to head up north.
+As the story of The Last Ones was written to take place in Finnish Lapland from the get-go, it was only natural for the production to head up north.
 And Lapland did not disappoint; it offered locations that matched the tone of the film perfectly.
 The features of the area made a great impression on Õunpuu.

-The location for the mining village was staged to the old Rautuvaara mine in the municipality of Kolari, which was a great fit for the story with its harshness and secluded surroundings.
+The location for the mining village was staged in an old mine in western Lapland, which was a great fit for the story with its harshness and secluded surroundings.
 Filming also took place in the vast tundra-like lands of Kilpisjärvi, in the municipality of Enontekiö.

 The Last Ones is a Finnish-Estonian-Dutch co-production.
 According to director Õunpuu, the Finnish-Estonian crew worked well together despite the differences in cultural backgrounds.